How To Think Like A Fitbit: Measuring What We Value

 contributed by Chase Orton

-I spent the summer asking math teachers the following question: At the end of the school year, how do you want your students to feel about themselves as mathematical thinkers?
+I spent the summer asking math teachers the following question: How do you want your students to feel about themselves as mathematical thinkers at the end of the school year?
 In other words, imagine asking your students: “What kind of a math student are you?”

 What would you want them to say?

 Teachers responded that they want students to be curious about and have a love for math, to be competent and persevering problem solvers, to be critical thinkers who are able to ask questions and make arguments, to be strong communicators and willing collaborators, and to learn the math they need moving forward.
-These answers speak to our values as educators and our vision for how students will come to identify themselves as math learners.
-And this vision is consistent with much of the growth mindset language that Dweck and Boaler have been talking about lately.
+These answers speak to our values as educators and our vision for how students will identify as math learners.
+And this vision is consistent with much of the growth mindset language Dweck and Boaler have been discussing lately.

-I’ve also been asking a lot of folks who aren’t math teachers: “What kind of a math student were you?”
+I’ve also been asking people who aren’t math teachers, “What kind of math student were you?”

 And the answers are quite different from the ones above.
 Most people replied with some sort of grade or some sort of fixed mindset answer.
 “I was an A (or a D) student.”
 “I was good (or bad) at math.”
 “I loved (or hated) math.”
 Or the worst: “I’m not a math person.”
 You’ve probably heard people volunteer these things throughout your career whenever you talk to people about your work at a cocktail party.